mapx/cpp-closure-template/README.md

 **Q: Why do you have these large functions kept in .h file, not in .cpp file?
 It's not good to inline large function.**

 Just for convenience.
-A modern c++ compile will can whether to inline a function and make good choice.
+A modern c++ compile can tell whether to inline a function and make a  good choice.

 **Q: Will you write a native c++ templates interpreter?**